TCS

 The program is designed to provide ongoing support to Kingsborough Community College (KCC) Autistic students.

-TCS is intended for individuals with the intellectual ability necessary for success as a matriculated college student but who may need additional academic, social, behavioral, organizational, and other supports.
+TCS is intended for individuals who have been accepted into KCC as matriculating students, but who may need additional academic, social, behavioral, organizational, or other supports.

-TCS provides individualized support services that are in addition to the services offered to all students with disabilities at KCC by Access-Ability Services.
+TCS support services are optional and are in addition to the services offered to all students with disabilities at KCC by Access-Ability Services.

 TCS is free to participating students because of a grant from CUNY’s Project REACH.